JuliaAstro/XPA.jl/docs/src/install.md

 operating system.
 Otherwise, you'll have to build it and install it yourself.
 Depending on this condition, there are two possibilities described below.

+The source code of XPA.jl is available [here](https://github.com/emmt/XPA.jl).

 ## Easy installation